freenas/freenas-docs/userguide/jails.rst

 :numref:`Table %s <jail_basic_props_tab>` summarizes the available
 options of the :guilabel:`Basic Properties` of a new jail.
-By default, the only required values to create a jail is the :guilabel:`Jail Name` and :guilabel:`Release`.
-However, it is recommended to configure these basic properties as a simple method to quickly create an immediately usable jail.
+By default, the only required values to create a jail are the :guilabel:`Jail Name` and :guilabel:`Release`.
+It is recommended to configure these basic properties as a simple method to quickly create an immediately usable jail.
 Many more advanced settings are available in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections.